-- Carry water with you.
+Carry water with you.

 Mawphlang sacred forest is one of the beautiful places if you visit Meghalaya.
 Nature lovers find this place amazing because of the unharmed lush green forest.
 Remember not to pluck anything from the forest, not only to respect the local legend but also to maintain the biodiversity and ecosystem.
-If you plan to visit there, also check out Dawki, Mawlynnong village, Laitlum Canyon, and Cherrapunjee.
+If you plan to visit there, also check out Dawki, Mawlynnong village, Laitlum Canyon, Elephant Falls, and Cherrapunjee.

 So, what are you waiting for?
 Book a hotel, pack your bag, and travel to Mawphlang sacred forest!